-- 18 Under Alternative 2, sediment would be produced on site using a sand pit dredge operation established by - a contractor on the Cook Tract and Dyer Property.
-A sand pit or pits would be created as a result of this operation, which could provide a future habitat benefit.
+- 18 Under Alternative 2, sediment would be produced on site using a sand pit dredge operation established by - 19 a contractor on the Cook Tract and Dyer Property.
+A sand pit or pits would be created as a result of this - 20 operation, which could provide a future habitat benefit.
 Two sand pump locations (Sand Pump Sites 2 - and 5) would be used to pump sediment into the river.
-Site 5 would be located in close proximity to the - 21 and 3) would be used to pump sedment into the river.
-Site 5 would be located in close proximity to the 22 on-site sand pit operation to minimize hauling costs.
-The location would move as the dredging operation - moves.
+Site 5 would be located in close proximity to the - on-site sand pit operation to minimize hauling costs.
+The location would move as the dredging operation - 23 moves.
 Figure 7-6 shows the sand pump locations and a conceptual site layout of the augmentation - 24 operations.

 - 26 Under Alternative 3, sediment would be imported from one or more of the local sand and gravel - 27 producers to the Cook Tract and Dyer Property.
-Dozers would be used to push the material to the desired - location and configuration in the channel from stockpiles along the south bank.4 Access points to the - river would need to be constructed to allow dozer access from the high bank down into the river channel.
+Dozers would be used to push the material to the desired - location and configuration in the channel from stockpiles along the south bank.4 Access points to the - 29 river would need to be constructed to allow dozer access from the high bank down into the river channel.

-- 31 Under Alternative 4, sediment would be produced on site using sand pit dredge operations established on - 32 the Cook Tract and Dyer Property.
-A sand pit or pits would be created as a result of this operation, which - could provide a future habitat benefit.
+- Under Alternative 4, sediment would be produced on site using sand pit dredge operations established on - 32 the Cook Tract and Dyer Property.
+A sand pit or pits would be created as a result of this operation, which - 33 could provide a future habitat benefit.
 Dozers would be used to push the material to the desired locations - in the channel from stockpiles along the south bank.
 Access points to the river would need to be - 35 constructed to allow dozer access from the high bank down into the river channel.

-- Under Alternative 5, sediment would be imported onto the Cook Tract and Dyer Property from one or - 38 more of the local sand and gravel producers.
+37 Under Alternative 5, sediment would be imported onto the Cook Tract and Dyer Property from one or

+38 more of the local sand and gravel producers.
 This alternative would use two sand pump locations on